The tools and services we use

 You can also use it to produce your videos as a recording device in 4k!

-I’ve not used a PC since 2004 so it’s not easy for me to comment but I have used StreamYard for a live event and it is really easy to use and browser based which makes it great for remote interviews.
+As you’ve probably noticed we’re not PC users but we have used StreamYard for a live event and it is really easy to use and browser based which makes it great for remote interviews.
+Don’t ask us to do your live event though as this isn’t a service we offer!
+Stick to your knitting is a phrase that comes to mind.

-I found the customisation a little limiting but for most that wont matter.
+We found the customisation a little limiting but for most that won’t matter.

 If you make YouTube videos and then repurpose them to social media you have to have subtitles in your videos.